Personalized Legacies: How Global Death Rituals Inspire Unique Ways to Remember

 AI Replicas & Ethical Firestorms

-In 2023, HereAfter AI launched “Memory Vault” — chatbots trained on social media data.
+In 2023, HereAfter AI launched “Memory Vault” — chatbots trained on social media data, offering a new, albeit controversial, way to interact with a loved one's digital personalized legacy.
 One Reddit user wrote: “When Mom’s AI said, ‘Your blueberry jam’s in the fridge,’ I broke harder than at her funeral.”

 Titanium Time Capsules

 Bury wedding rings, letters, or locks of hair in corrosion-proof capsules.
-Unearth them in 2073 — a grief postponed.
+Unearth them in 2073 — a grief postponed, but also a personal legacy preserved for a future generation.

 Fando has no grave, but his old laptop still whirs to life like his gravelly laugh.
-Memorials are bridges between what was and what remains:
+Personalized legacies, inspired by global traditions and modern ingenuity, are the bridges we build between what was and what remains.

-An AI voice rasping: “Check that transmission fluid, bro.”
+An AI voice rasping: ‘Check that transmission fluid, bro’—an echo of his enduring personal legacy.

 If you could customize one keepsake for a lost loved one, what would it be?